 using in some way.
 Just idea.

-Updated by chucke (Tiago Cardoso) over 3 years ago
+Updated by chucke (Tiago Cardoso) about 4 years ago

 How about redefining

 #include in the context of refine as what would be expected of the new

 #inject method?
 I get that the semantics of module inclusion differ in both context regarding inheritance hierarchy order, but I'm still thinking from the user perspective: "if I do it, what do I expect to happen?".